 Getting used to a world where we live and breathe internet, the term or experience of ‘connectivity’ is usually taken for granted.
 We are completely dependent on these digital devices and extremely addicted to this connected world.
-The accelerating influence of internet is seen in the way we communicate with each other and entertain ourselves.
+The accelerating influence of internet of things in logistics is seen in the way we communicate with each other and entertain ourselves.

 Internet of Things (IoT) has always been the much desired ecosystem where several physical devices (smart gadgets) are wirelessly connected to each other in same network.
 This technology has influenced our way of living drastically by integrating different technologies such as Bluetooth, RFID, Wi-Fi and Zigbee over wireless networks.

-In this blog, we shall discuss the prominent role of IoT in Logistics and warehouse management.
+In this blog, we shall discuss the prominent role of IoT in Logistics and Transportation Industry.

 Internet of Things in Logistics and Its Impact